tonsky/tonsky.me/site/blog/work-2026/index.md

 title: Looking for work
 ---

-This is a bit unusual, but I can’t think of a better way to do a meaningful and wide enough search.
+This is a bit unusual.
+I’m looking for my next project and trying something new: reaching beyond my immediate network.

-I am looking for a project I can fully get behind, lose my sleep over, and otherwise be fully commited to its success.
+I am looking for a project I can fully get behind, lose sleep over, and dream about its success.
+Could be full-time or contract, startup or research, remote or Berlin, paid, not self-funded, IC, tight team, ambitious product.

-I am good at programming, optimization, fixing things (yes, I do get a kick out of it, why do you ask?), interfaces (computer- and human-facing), writing, communicating and presenting work.
+My strengths are performance engineering, product and interface design, technical investigation, and explaining complex work clearly.

+I am interested in tools, human-computer interaction, databases, data sync, distributed algorithms, protocols, novel interfaces, typography, graphics.

 Clojure has been my tool of choice for the past decade, but now I want to explore the world beyond it.
 I am looking for a great product rather than a great stack.
-Dev comfort is important, but end user experience is importanter.
+Developer experience is important, but end-user experience is importanter.

-I do work best when I have a lot of agency and can be proud of my work.
-So early products are better than well-established ones.
+I work best when I have agency, my work is visible and has a direct impact, and I can take pride in the result.
+That generally makes early-stage products a better fit.

-I do have strong opinions that put users first, so enterprise is usually not a good fit.

-I am not afraid to do unconventional things when situation requires.
-Common sense >>> common practices.

-I want to leave world a better place, so I don’t want to work on anything that exploits people, like ads or crypto.
+I often prefer choosing solutions critically rather than by popularity.
+I hold strong opinions, but I’m open to good arguments.
+Common sense >>> common practice.

+My life mission is to fight complexity and I try to live by it.

-I do care about performace and I enjoy tools that work reasonably fast.
-Two second loading/startup time is not reasonable.
-200 MB app for a menubar item is not reasonable.
+I do care about performance and I enjoy tools that work reasonably fast.
+A two-second load time is not reasonable.
+200 MB for a menu bar item isn’t either.

-I don’t particularly enjoy developing for web (slow, limiting) and I am quickly fatigued by JS ecosystem.
-Terminal interfaces, IMO, are a reaction to GUI bloat but ultimately a wrong direction.

-I am interested in dev tools (in a wide sense — things that help other humand create), human-computer interaction, novel interfaces, typography, graphics.
+I want to leave the world a better place, so I do not want to work on products built around surveillance advertising, deceptive engagement, or speculative crypto schemes.

+I am most interested in native applications and systems work rather than conventional browser-based products.

 I do use AI in my work, but I don’t particularly care about developing tools for AI.
-It’s not a principled stance, I just don’t find it intersting.
+It’s not a principled stance; I just don’t find it interesting.

-I live in Berlin and won’t relocate.
-I do work late in the day though, so there’s still overlap even with the west coast.
+I live in Berlin, enjoy occasional travel, won’t relocate.
+My working hours partly overlap with the US West Coast.

 # What am I good at?

-Some backstory.

 ### Optimization

-- As part of test interview for [Roam Research](https://en.wikipedia.org/wiki/Roam_(software)), I cut down graph loading times several times (minutes to seconds IIRC.
-ClojureScript, serialization).
-- While at [Instant DB](https://www.instantdb.com/), I optimized job scheduler (Java, concurrency primitives).
-- At [NextJournal](https://nextjournal.com/) I built a pull cache for Datomic that cut CPU usage from double to single digits (+ found a very low-hanging fruit in clojure.walk).
-- [FastEDN](https://github.com/tonsky/fast-edn) is my own EDN parser that is 5-7 times faster than what Clojure team ships.

-When joining a company, my first question is usually “why does it takes so long to start?
-I bet I can improve that”.
+When I join a company, my first question is usually “Why does the app take so long to start?
+I bet I can improve that.”
 And I usually can.
-Shorter feedback loop → happier developers.
+A shorter feedback loop → happier developers.

+- As a test assignment for [Roam Research](https://en.wikipedia.org/wiki/Roam_(software)), I reduced graph load time from minutes to seconds (ClojureScript, serialization).
+- While at [Instant DB](https://www.instantdb.com/), I optimized the job scheduler (Java, concurrency primitives).
+- At [NextJournal](https://nextjournal.com/), I built a pull cache for Datomic that cut CPU utilization from double to single digits.
+- [FastEDN](https://github.com/tonsky/fast-edn) is my own EDN parser that is 5–7 times faster than clojure.edn.

 ### Interfaces

-- Thanks for me, Apple fixed [icons mess they made in Tahoe](https://tonsky.me/blog/tahoe-icons/) (and reportedly [a few bugs in Settings](https://x.com/nikitonsky/status/1557357661171204098)).
+Being proficient in UI design lets me design UI, but also makes for better programs (better APIs, code organization, etc.):

+- My [criticism of the Tahoe icons](https://tonsky.me/blog/tahoe-icons/) appears to have contributed to Apple revising them.
-- [Centering things](https://tonsky.me/blog/centering/) and [Every frame perfect](https://tonsky.me/blog/every-frame-perfect/) show an eye for details.
+- [Centering things](https://tonsky.me/blog/centering/) and [Every frame perfect](https://tonsky.me/blog/every-frame-perfect/) show an eye for detail.
-- [In Loving Memory of Square Checkbox](https://tonsky.me/blog/checkbox/) shows familiarity with UI history.
+- [In Loving Memory of Square Checkbox](https://tonsky.me/blog/checkbox/) shows knowledge of UI history.
-- [Grumpy Website](https://grumpy.website/) is documenting software degradation as it unfolds in front of our very own eyes.
+- [Grumpy Website](https://grumpy.website/) documents software degradation as it unfolds in real time.
-- I’ve been mentioned on [ATP.fm](https://atp.fm/675), [Daring Fireball](https://mastodon.online/@nikitonsky/116908911743580004), [Unsung](https://unsung.aresluna.org/tags/nikita-prokopov/) etc.

-Is it a good thing for a programmer to care about interfaces?
-I think it is!
-You see a problem from multiple angles and can deliver better software as a result.
-Plus, interfaces are communication, so good interface designer would design better APIs, organize code better etc.

 ### Deep dives

-Sometimes problem is so complex that understanding the problem becomes a problem.
-Untangling that knot is a work in itself:
+Sometimes a problem is so complex that understanding it is a problem in itself:

 - [Font-size is useless, let’s fix it](https://tonsky.me/blog/font-size/)
 - [Time to upgrade your monitor](https://tonsky.me/blog/monitors/)